 A drug attack doing Clever-3 can not be soaked as stress since it targets an approach without any stress slots.
 The target could take the -3 penalty to Clever, or soak some or all the damage with a consequence - for example, -1 to Clever and 2Cons "Wooly thinking", or a 4Con "Disoriented".
 Examples:

-- Examples: Sprained Ankle (2); Fear of Spiders (2); Concussion (4); Debilitating Self-Doubt (6)
+- Sprained Ankle (2); Fear of Spiders (2); Concussion (4); Crippling Self-Doubt (6);

-A major downside of consequences is that each consequence is a new aspect that your opponents can invoke against you.
+Each consequence is a new aspect that your opponents can invoke against you.
 The more you take, the more vulnerable you are.
 Like situation aspects, the character that creates it (in this case, the character that hit you) gets one free invocation on that consequence.
 They can choose to let one of their allies use the free invocation.